Probing Electronic Motion and Core Potential by Coulomb-reshaped Terahertz Radiation: Introduction

-A thorough understanding of the TWG mechanism requires consistent incorporation of the Coulomb interaction into the description of the strong field process.
 Although the TWG has been well described by the PC model \cite{kim_terahertz_2007,kim_coherent_2008}, where the net residual photocurrent density plays the core role, the photocurrent lacks more fine-grained microscopic information of photoelectron dynamics.
-As the photocurrent is essentially a macroscopic correspondence of asymmetric photoelectron wave packet conceptually described by an ensemble of a large number of propagating photoelectron trajectories \cite{Babushkin_2011,liu_trajectory-based_2014}, the TWG can be evaluated from microscopic trajectories to account for the influence from both the external field $\boldsymbol{E} (t)$ and the potential of parent ion $V (\boldsymbol{r})$ \cite{zhang_synchronizing_2012}.
-In this work, trajectories are evaluated according to the classical trajectory Monte-Carlo (CTMC) method, which has been widely used to understand photoelectron dynamics from a classical view.
-Within an ensemble of trajectories $\{i\}$, the $i$th trajectory $\boldsymbol{r}_i (t)$ is determined by solving the equation of motion $\boldsymbol{a}_i (t) \equiv \partial^2 \boldsymbol{r}_i (t) / \partial t^2 = -\boldsymbol{E} (t) - \nabla V [\boldsymbol{r}_i (t)]$ starting from the initial tunneling time $t_0^{(i)}$.
-The initial conditions and ionization rate $w_i$ of the CTMC method are detailed in \emph{Supplementary} Sec.
-2. The radiation derives from the acceleration of the ensemble $\boldsymbol{a} (t) = \sum_i w_i \Theta (t - t_0^{(i)}) \boldsymbol{a}_i (t)$ with $w_i$ the ionization rate of trajectory $i$ and $\Theta (t)$ the Heaviside function \cite{zhang_electron_2021,Fan_2023}.
-The time-domain THz wave is obtained by evaluating $\mathscr{F}^{- 1} \{ \mathscr{W} \mathscr{F} \{\boldsymbol{a}(t)\}(\omega)\} (t)$ with $\mathscr{F}$ the Fourier transform and $\mathscr{W}$ the low-pass filter.
+As the photocurrent is essentially a macroscopic correspondence of asymmetric photoelectron wave packet conceptually described by an ensemble of propagating photoelectron trajectories \cite{Babushkin_2011,liu_trajectory-based_2014}, the TWG can be evaluated from microscopic trajectories to account for the influence from both the external field $\boldsymbol{E} (t)$ and the potential of the parent ion $V (\boldsymbol{r})$ \cite{zhang_synchronizing_2012}.
+This influence is experimentally substantiated by measuring the optimal THz yields as a function of two-color phase delay \cite{zhang_synchronizing_2012}, as well as by examining the THz polarization under specific polarization combinations of two-color fields \cite{gao_2023_coulomb}.